 Friday 2 June – buy tickets

-The final weekend at Hidden Door kicks off with another collaboration with Edinburgh Jazz and Blues Festival presenting Gnabgnab, renowned rapper/saxophonist Soweto Jazz and 9-piece Riot Jazz headlining with their twisted mix of funk, soul, hip hop and aggressive jazz.
+The final weekend at Hidden Door kicks off with another collaboration, with Edinburgh Jazz and Blues Festival presenting Werkha and Gnabgnab before headline slots from renowned rapper/saxophonist Soweto Kinch and 9-piece Riot Jazz with their twisted mix of funk, soul, hip hop and aggressive jazz.
+Then DJ Rebecca Vasmant take us into the wee small hours, bringing a fresh new twist to dance music with her love of jazz.

-Theatre from Andrew Simpson & Co – The Party Shrimp; Roanna Davidson – EGO ET Al ; and Clare Marcie – What Would Kanye Do?
+There’s also another chance to catch Roanna Davidson performing EGO ET Al and Clare Marcie’s What Would Kanye Do?

 Saturday 3 June – buy tickets